sujeet-pro/v3.sujeet.pro/data/blog/features/ssg-redirection/index.md

 ---
-title: Implementing Redirections for Static Sites
+title: Implementing Redirection for Static Sites
 description: This blogs talks about handling redirects in Static Sites
 publishedOn: 2024-01-21
 lastUpdatedOn: 2024-01-21